Use your entrepreneurial spirit for good and investigate how business and finance can be leveraged to change society for the better.

 • Students will leave with a tangible understanding of the breadth and depth of global problems – from hunger to homelessness to climate change – in the context of New York and applied to urban areas across the globe.

-• Speakers and lecturers will vary with the instructors and terms.
-Previous speakers include: Manal Kahi (Founder & CEO, Eat Offbeat), Mealnie LaVelle (Co-Founder & CEO, BenefitKitchen), Stephen Friedman (Social Impact Practice Lead, SY Partners), Karina Nagin (Executive Director, BridgingVoice) and Andrea Armeni (Founder & Executive Director, Transform Finance).
+• Previous guest speakers include: Manal Kahi (Founder & CEO, Eat Offbeat), Mealnie LaVelle (Co-Founder & CEO, BenefitKitchen), Stephen Friedman (Social Impact Practice Lead, SY Partners), Karina Nagin (Executive Director, BridgingVoice) and Andrea Armeni (Founder & Executive Director, Transform Finance).

 Please note: All information is subject to change at the discretion of The School of The New York Times.